Frequently Asked Questions

 current report format and we will duplicate it.
 When we inspect your work on "any" of our

-machines we then wirelessly download that data to your format.
+machines, we then electronically download that data to your format.
 Since we are A2LA

-used the correct print Revision and 2 - you can easily follow your report
+used the correct print Revision and 2 - that you can easily follow your report

 and understand what data goes with what dimension.

 - Question: How about Capabilities and other statistics?

 - Answer: As stated above, output is output to us.

 We will provide you with whatever type of output you require.

 - Question: How long do you retain our data?

 - Answer: As long as you tell us to.
 If you do not